InstruGo/instrugo-backend/README.md

 $ yarn start:dev

 # production mode
+$ yarn build
 $ yarn start:prod
 ```

-If you don't want to seed the db for some reason, you can set the SEED_DB environment variable in `.env` to 0 manually before running the app.
+If you don't want to seed the db for some reason, you can set the `SEED_DB` environment variable in `.env` to 0 manually before running the app.

 ## Starting from scratch